splunk/public-o11y-docs/sp-oncall/spoc-integrations/azure-monitoring-integration-guide-victorops.rst

    2. For the action, select webhook
    3. Paste the Service Endpoint you copied to your clipboard from VictorOps for URI.
-   4. Enable the common alert schema should be toggled to YES.\ |image
+   4. Enable the common alert schema should be toggled to YES.

 5. Click OK
 6. Finally, make sure to link the newly created VictorOps action group